Preparing for Ramadan: A Personal Journey

 Here’s what that looks like:

-Working right after Suhoor while my mind is clear and quiet
+Working right after Suhoor while my mind is clear and quiet.

-Reducing unnecessary meetings
+Reducing unnecessary meetings.

-Keeping evenings after Iftar open for prayer, reflection, and religious duties
+Keeping evenings after Iftar open for prayer, reflection, and religious duties.

 This shift alone changes everything.
 It honors my energy instead of fighting it.